lemale237/Employee-Performance-training/README.md

 # INX-Employee-Performance

 ## Description
-Ce projet a pour but de découvrir les facteurs qui affectent la performance des employés, d'entraîner un modèle pour prédire avec précision la note de performance de l'employé, d'analyser les données pour fournir des recommandations pour améliorer la performance et de tirer des enseignements de l'analyse.
+This project aims to discover the factors that affect employee performance, to train a model to accurately predict the employee's performance rating, to analyze the data to provide recommendations for improving performance, and to learn from the analysis.

-## Structure du projet
+## Project Structure
-- `data`: Dossier contenant les données brutes.
-- `data_eda`: Dossier contenant les données après l'analyse exploratoire.
+- `data`: Folder containing the raw data.
+- `data_eda`: Folder containing the data after exploratory analysis.
-- `data_exploratory_analysis[2].ipynb`: Notebook Jupyter pour l'analyse exploratoire des données.
+- `data_exploratory_analysis[2].ipynb`: Jupyter Notebook for exploratory data analysis.
-- `data_processing[1].ipynb`: Notebook Jupyter pour le prétraitement des données.
+- `data_processing[1].ipynb`: Jupyter Notebook for data preprocessing.
-- `emp_rating_model`: Dossier contenant le modèle entraîné pour prédire la note de performance de l'employé.
+- `emp_rating_model`: Folder containing the trained model to predict the employee's performance rating.
-- `inx_emp.xls`: Fichier Excel contenant les données brutes.
+- `inx_emp.xls`: Excel file containing the raw data.
-- `predict_model[4].ipynb`: Notebook Jupyter pour la prédiction du modèle.
+- `predict_model[4].ipynb`: Jupyter Notebook for model prediction.
-- `train_model[3].ipynb`: Notebook Jupyter pour l'entraînement du modèle.
+- `train_model[3].ipynb`: Jupyter Notebook for model training.
-- `visualization [5].ipynb`: Notebook Jupyter pour la visualisation des données.
+- `visualization [5].ipynb`: Jupyter Notebook for data visualization.
-- `x_test`: Dossier contenant les données de test pour le modèle.
-- `y_test`: Dossier contenant les résultats de test pour le modèle.

-## Comment utiliser ce projet
-1. Commencez par l'analyse exploratoire des données dans `data_exploratory_analysis[2].ipynb`.
-2. Continuez avec le prétraitement des données dans `data_processing[1].ipynb`.
+- `x_test`: Folder containing the test data for the model.
+- `y_test`: Folder containing the test results for the model.

+## How to Use This Project
+1. Start with the exploratory data analysis in `data_exploratory_analysis[2].ipynb`.
+2. Continue with data preprocessing in `data_processing[1].ipynb`.
-3. Entraînez le modèle avec `train_model[3].ipynb`.
+3. Train the model with `train_model[3].ipynb`.
-4. Faites des prédictions avec `predict_model[4].ipynb`.
+4. Make predictions with `predict_model[4].ipynb`.
-5. Visualisez les résultats avec `visualization [5].ipynb`.
+5. Visualize the results with `visualization [5].ipynb`.

-## Dépendances
+## Dependencies
-Listez ici toutes les dépendances de votre projet, par exemple:
-- Python 3.8
 - pandas
 - numpy
 - scikit-learn
 - matplotlib
+- seaborn
+- xgboost

-## Licence
+## License
-Ajoutez ici des informations sur la licence de votre projet, si applicable.